Building Aligned Habits: Turn Daily Actions Into Growth

 Awareness is what keeps alignment alive.
 Without awareness, even the best intentions can turn into routines that lose meaning.
 With it, you notice when your habits begin to drift from their original purpose.

 This is where the practices from Inner Harmony become essential.
-When you tune in to how you feel—whether a habit energizes or drains you—you can adjust with compassion instead of judgment.
+When you tune in to how you feel: whether a habit energizes or drains you.
+You can adjust with compassion instead of judgment.
 Awareness turns discipline into devotion.

 True alignment is fluid.
 It adapts as you evolve.
 The key is to remain present enough to notice when something no longer fits and brave enough to adjust with grace.